gridsmartercities/python-serverless-template/README.md

 ## Project Set up

 1. Create a Github repo by clicking on the Github template button above.
+    - Change "python-serverless-template" to "your-project-name" everywhere in the repo.
-2. Create an AWS account if you don't have one already.
+2. [Create an AWS account][aws-account-create] if you don't have one already.
-3. Run the cloudformation stack to setup the CI/CD process in your AWS account (AWS codebuild has a [cost][codebuild-cost])
-    a. cloudformation
-    b. permissions
-    c.
-Update the Github webhooks
+3. Create an AWS S3 bucket:
+    - In your AWS account, go to services and type s3.
+    - In S3, click on the "Create bucket" button.
+    - In the wizard, enter your-project-name-build-bucket in the "Name" input box.
+    - Click Next until you complete the wizard.
+4. Create a "dev" codebuild project in your account:
+    - In your AWS account, go to services and type codebuild.
+    - Select the region you want to use from the top-right Region dropdown.
+    - In codebuild, click on the "Create build project" button.
+    - Enter your-project-name-dev as the "Project name".
+    - In the "Source" section, select "GitHub" as the "Source Provider".
+    - With "Connect using OAuth" selected, click on "Connect to GitHub".
+    - You should be taken to a github.com authorization page.
+AWS codebuild might need access to your organization.
+If so, click on the "Grant" button to the side of your organization name.
+Finally, click on "Authorize aws-codesuite" (you might need to confirm your github password).
+    - On the "Primary source webhook events" section, select the "Rebuild every time a code change is pushed to this repository" option.
+    - In the "Event type" section, select "PULL_REQUEST_CREATED", "PULL_REQUEST_UPDATED", and "PULL_REQUEST_REOPENED" options.
+We want the build to be triggered when a GitHub Pull Request is created, updated or reopened.
+    - In the "Environment" section, select "Managed Image".
+    - Select "Ubuntu" in the "Operating system" dropdown.
+    - Select "standard" in the "Runtime(s)" dropdown.
+    - Select "aws/codebuild/standard:1.0" in the "Image" dropdown and leave "Always use the latest image for this runtime version" selected in the "Image version" dropdown.
+    - Ensure "New service role" is selected in the "Service role" option.
+    - Enter codebuild-your-project-name-dev-service-role in the "Role name" input box.
+    - In the "Buildspec" section, leave "Use a buildspec file" selected, and enter buildspec-dev.yaml in the "Buildpec name - optional" input box.
+    - Finally, click on "Create build project" at the bottom of the page.
+5. Update the "dev" webhook in Github, to trigger the AWS codebuild on Pull Requests only:
+    - In your github account, select "Settings".
+    - Go to the "Webhooks" section.
+You should see a webhook created by AWS codebuild.
+Click on "Edit".
+    - In the "Which events would you like to trigger this webhook?" select "Let me select individual events." and tick the "Pull requests" box only.
+    - Click on "Update webhook" at the bottom.
+6. Create a "stg" codebuild project in your account, as per point 4 above, and with the following changes:
+    - Replace "dev" for "stg" everywhere.
+    - In the "Event type" section select just "PUSH" as "Event type", and expand the "Start a build under this conditions" section.
+In the "HEAD_REF - optional" input, add ^refs/heads/master$.
+We want the build to be triggered by a push to the GitHub master branch only.
+7. Update the "stg" webhook in Github, to trigger the AWS codebuild on Push to the master branch only.
+    - In your github account, select "Settings".
+    - Go to the "Webhooks" section.
+You should see a webhook created by AWS codebuild.
+Click on "Edit".
+    - In the "Which events would you like to trigger this webhook?" select "Just the push event" option.
+    - Click on "Update webhook" at the bottom.
-4. To stop contributors from committing code directly to the master branch, setup a master branch protection rule in github.
+8. (Optional) To stop contributors from committing code directly to the master branch, setup a master branch protection rule in github.
 Only Peer reviewed, approved Pull Requests will be allowed to be merged into the master branch.
+    - in your GitHub account, select "Settings".
+    - Go to the "Branches" section, and click on "Add rule"
+    - In the Branch name pattern, enter "master"
+    - In the Rule settings:
+        - select "Require pull request reviews before merging", and "Dismiss stale pull request approvals when new commits are pushed".
+        - select "Require status checks to pass before merging", and "Require branches to be up to date before merging".
+After running your first build (when raising your first Pull Request), you should be able to make the codebuild run required in the "status checks" area of this section.
+        - select "Include administrators".
+        - click on the "Create" button.
+9. (Optional) With this codebuild setup, it is likely codebuild will raise permissions issues when running the build.
+The correct option to manage this is to add the missing permissions to the AWS Policies associated to the codebuild roles you created when setting up the build projects.
+This can, however, be time consuming and you might want to give the dev and stg codebuild roles Administrator privileges.
+To do that:
+    - In AWS, go to "Services" and type iam
+    - In IAM, select "Roles"
+    - Click on your dev role (codebuild-your-project-name-dev-service-role).
+    - Click on "Attach policies", and select "AdministratorAccess".
+    - Click on the "Attach policy" button.
+    - Repeat for the stg role (codebuild-your-project-name-stg-service-role).
+10. Codebuild will need to access your S3 bucket.
+It does so by having the bucket name added as a parameter in the buildspec files.
+To add the bucket name to the parameter store:
+    - In AWS, go to "Services" and type systems manager.
+    - Select "Parameter Store".
+    - Click on the "Create parameter" button.
+    - Enter "/your-project-name/build/SAM_S3_BUCKET" in the "Name" input.
+    - Ensure "Standar" and "String" are selected in "Tier" and "Type".
+    - Enter "your-project-name-build-bucket" in the "Value" textarea.

+A NOTE ON COSTS:

+1. [Codebuild has a cost][codebuild-cost])
-Be aware that, at the time of writing, setting up branch protection in Github has a cost.
+2. At the time of writing, setting up a branch protection rule in Github has a cost.

 ## Developer Set up

 To follow these instructions, you will need to be familiar with pip, and creating and managing Python virtual environments.
 If you are not, take a look at [this](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

-1. Clone your new repo locally
+1. Clone your new repo locally.
-2. Create a Python virtual environment
+2. Create a Python virtual environment.
-3. Install the development requirements by running "pip install -r requirements.txt"
+3. Install the development requirements by running "pip install -r requirements.txt".
-4. Take a look at the [Project Structure](#Project-Structure) section below, and start writing your code!
+4. Take a look at the [Project Structure](#Project-Structure) section below, and start writing your code.

-Additionally, you can:

-1. Set a pre-push Git hook to check your code before pushing it to your Github branch:
+5. (Optional) Set a pre-push Git hook to check your code before pushing it to your Github branch:
     - copy pre-push script to .git/hooks folder (cp pre-push .git/hooks) folder
     - give execute permissions to pre-push script (chmod u+x .git/hooks/pre-push)